dmurdoch/rgl/README.md

 -   high-level geometry: surface, spheres
 -   up to 8 light sources
 -   alpha-blending (transparency)
--   side-dependant fill-mode rendering (dots, wired and filled)
+-   side-dependent fill-mode rendering (dots, wired and filled)
 -   texture-mapping with mipmapping and environment mapping support
 -   environmental effects: fogging, background sphere
 -   bounding box with axis ticks marks
--   undo operation: shapes and light-sources are managed on type stacks, where the top-most objects can be pop’ed, or any item specified by an identifier can be removed
+-   undo operation: shapes and light-sources are managed on type stacks, where the top-most objects can be popped, or any item specified by an identifier can be removed

 ## PLATFORMS

-Mac OS X Windows 7/10 Unix-derivatives
+macOS Windows 7/10 Unix-derivatives

 ## BUILD TOOLS